Doctor of Nursing Practice

 The Doctor of Nursing Practice (DNP) is for the nurse with an earned Nursing Master's degree.

-The curriculum has three components: The Science of Nursing (10 credits), Leadership (9 credits) and Practice (16 credits) that build on traditional masters degree programs by providing education in evidence-based practice, quality improvement, systems leadership, and other key areas.
-A capstone project, in lieu of a dissertation, is the culminating work.
+The curriculum has three components: The Science of Nursing (10 credits), Leadership (9 credits), and Practice (16 credits), building on traditional MSN programs by providing education in evidence-based practice, quality improvement, systems leadership, and other essential areas.
+Students are required to complete a minimum of 500 clinical practicum hours throughout the DNP program.
+A DNP Project is the culminating work.

-The DNP program is a cohort model that can be completed in 9 consecutive semesters (Fall, Spring and Summer).
-All coursework is online with the exception of the first course, NSG 701 Transition to Doctoral Studies, which is a 2-credit class that is done over a weekend near the WCU campus.
+The DNP program is a cohort model completed in 8 semesters (Fall and Spring Semesters).
+All coursework is online except the first course, NSG 701 Transition to Doctoral Studies, a 1-credit hybrid class with a one-day on-campus requirement at the start of the course.